The 4 Types of Alimony, Their Purpose and Duration

-A court orders permanent alimony to spouses that will never be able to meet their needs without assistance.
-Permanent spousal support awards are usually (but not always) reserved for long-term marriages (17 or more years).
+A court-orders permanent alimony to spouses that will never be able to meet their needs without assistance.
+Permanent alimony awards are usually, but not always, reserved for long-term marriages (17 or more years).

-Before awarding permanent payments to an ex-spouse, a Florida court must first determine that no other form of this spousal support is fair and reasonable under the circumstances.
+Before awarding permanent payments to an ex-spouse, a Florida family court must first determine that no other form of this alimony is fair and reasonable under the circumstances.
 An award of permanent support terminates upon the death of the paying spouse.
-It can also be modified if a substantial change in circumstances occurs after the marriage, or the recipient enters into a "supportive relationship" with another, as defined in Section 61.14 of the Florida Statutes.
+It can also be modified if a substantial change in circumstances occurs after the marriage or if the recipient enters into a "supportive relationship" with another person, as defined in Section 61.14 of the Florida Statutes.

 How We Can Help You

-If you have a dispute over spousal support in a divorce, call family law attorney Eduardo Mejias of AAA Family Law at (407) 260-6001 to schedule a free initial consultation.
-We can represent you in family law cases through mediation trial and, if necessary, in any appeals to the any of the Florida District Courts of Appeals.
+If you have a dispute over spousal support in your divorce, call me to schedule a consultation on alimony: divorce attorney Eduardo J. Mejias, of AAA Family Law at (407) 260-6001.
+We can represent you in family law cases through mediation, trial and, if necessary, in any appeals to the any of the Florida District Courts of Appeals.